CommonSense12/Lunar-Eclipse/README.md

 # Official Lunar Eclipse
-This is the only original Lunar Eclipse forum post.
+This is the only original Lunar Eclipse forum post showcasing this script.
+Other scripts that aren't named by CommonSense12 isn't ours
 # Introduction
-What is Lunar Eclipse?
-A fast a and easy to use universal scripthub.